Dødedans i London, Tottel

 Advokaten

-The Man of Law maketh aunswer.
+The man of law maketh aunswer.

-OF right & reason by Natures law,
+OF right & reason by natures law,

-To [make] appeale from his dredful sentence;
+477 To appeale from his dredful sentence,

 Nor nothyng in earth may a man preserue,

-Agayn his might to make resistence:
+Agayn his might to make resistence,

-God quiteth all men like as they deserue.
+480 God quiteth all men like as they deserue.

 Døden til troldmanden

-Death speaketh to Maister John Rikil Tregetour.
+Death speaketh to maister John Rikil Tregetour.

-MASTER John Rikil, whilom Tregetour
+513 MAster John Rikil whilom Tregetour

-Of noble Henry king of Eng[e]lond,
+Of noble Henry king of Englond

-And of Fraunce the mightie conquerour, --
+515 & of Fraunce the mightie conquerour,

-For al the sleightes and turning of thine hond,
+For al the sleightes and turning of thine hond

-Thou must come nere my daunce to vnderstond.
+Thou must come nere my daunce to vnderstond

-Nought may auayle al thy conclusions;
+Nought may auayle al thy conclusions,

-For Death, shortly, nother on sea ne lond.
+For death shortly nother on sea ne lond,

-Is not deceiued by none illusions.
+520 Is not deceiued by none illusions.

 Troldmanden